shereenh/OpenGLSolarSystem/README.md

 # OpenGLSolarSystem
-An OpenGL project I made in 2015 that shows planets rotating around the sun!
+An OpenGL project I made in 2015 that shows planets orbiting the sun!